-There were an average number of watermain breaks in 2017.
+There were an average number of watermain breaks in 2018.
 The Exeter distribution system continues to have relatively few watermain breaks and service leaks.
 This is a result of the high standards for materials/workmanship and life cycle replacement program of the former Exeter PUC.
-The only watermain failure of concern is the main break on the 350mm ductile iron watermain on Main Street near James Street.
-This will be reviewed in greater detail in 2018 to determine the extent the issue and to develop a remediation or replacement plan, as required.